svillarreal/particle41/terraform/README.md

 ## Load Balancer

 Load Balancer is created and managed by Kubernetes.
 Since we are using a LoadBalancer Service, Kubernetes asks AWS to create the ALB automatically and connects it to our pods.
-This way, we don't have to configure the ALB ourselves, and Kubernetes takes care of registering the instances, health checks, and routing.
+This way, we don't have to configure the ELB ourselves, and Kubernetes takes care of registering the instances, health checks, and routing.

 ## How to Deploy